dask/dask-docker/README.md

 1. Base image to use for dask scheduler and workers
 2. Jupyter Notebook image to use as helper entrypoint

-This images are built primarily for the [dask-distributed Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/dask-distributed) but they should work for more use cases.
+This images are built primarily for the [Dask Helm Chart](https://github.com/dask/helm-chart) but they should work for more use cases.

 ## How to use / test